junegunn/fzf/README.md

 See the man page (`man fzf`) for the full list of options.

 #### Demo
-If you learn by watching videos, checkout this screencast to explore `fzf` features.
+If you learn by watching videos, check out this screencast by [@samoshkin](https://github.com/samoshkin) to explore `fzf` features.

 <a title="fzf - command-line fuzzy finder" href="https://www.youtube.com/watch?v=qgG5Jhi_Els">
   <img src="https://i.imgur.com/vtG8olE.png" width="640">